 Connect up the aerial as in the pictures, having fed the unstripped cable through the hole in the cap, and then stripped it as shown above.....
 Generally it doesn`t matter which wire goes to which terminal, but some say, in the case of a Half Wave dipole, the element connected to the centre core should go at the top, my advice is to experiment.
 After wiring up replace the cap, and then tape the cable to the aerial such that is is in a downward direction where it exits said cap, so as to minimise the possibility of water seeping in.

 Push the cable all the way through the bottom boom and out at the far end.

-Note 1 : From a signal point of view it makes no difference whether the bottom or top boom is used to run the cable.
+Note 1 : From a signal point of view it makes no difference whether the bottom or top boom is used to run the cable (depending on which way up you install the aerial).
 It does look marginally neater through the bottom boom.
 However, some say that routing it through the top boom will very slightly lessen the possibility * of water in the end F connector coupling (outside installs only, unless you`ve got a particularly leaky roof…..) but this difference is insignificant compared with the difference you get by tilting the aerial up a few degrees at the front end, which we strongly recommend.

 Note 2 : If a red plastic component is fitted to the aerial this can be dispensed with, it`s purely a marketing addition and serves no purpose at all.

 * The theory being that only water running down the top boom can get onto the F Conn coupling.
 But any water running down the bottom boom will still get onto a coupling, it`ll just be the “non F conn” stub coupling onto the boom, and this matters just as much !
 Basically this is all irrelevant, tilt the front of the aerial up a few degrees then you`ve no worries either way…..

 Now recut the cable (so the end is square) and attach the F connector (supplied) as described above.